microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0/Get-MgPrintShareAllowedGroupByRef.md

 # Get-MgPrintShareAllowedGroupByRef

 ## SYNOPSIS
-Retrieve a list of groups that have been granted access to submit print jobs to the associated printerShare.
+The groups whose users have access to print using the printer.

 ## SYNTAX